4 Reasons to Provide Captions for Virtual Events

-Did you know that captioning videos for corporate events is beneficial to both your company and your audience?
+Captions for virtual events are beneficial to both your company and your audience.

 Today, videos are being used for several types of corporate events, such as conferences, meetings, and webinars.
-For example, presenters at conferences may use videos to help reinforce their message or to communicate their message to the audience better, or companies may record conference presentations to use for future content.
+Presenters at conferences may use videos to help reinforce their message or to communicate their message to the audience better.
+Companies may record conference presentations to use for future content.
 In a workplace meeting, a handful of attendees may call in via video chat.
-A company may hold a digital event, such as a webinar, and use live video to display a presentation online for all to view.
-Each of these examples shows how video technology is being used in modern companies and improving corporate event experiences.
+A company may hold an event online, such as a webinar, and use live video to display a presentation online for all to view.
+These examples show how video technology is used in modern companies to improve corporate event experiences.

-In this post, we’ll discuss why captioning for corporate events is a great way to make your videos accessible, boost SEO, encourage engagement, and reach a global audience.
+In this post, we’ll discuss why captions for virtual events are a great way to make your videos accessible, boost SEO, encourage engagement, and reach a global audience.

-It’s important to remember that videos for corporate events, live or prerecorded, are not accessible to people who are deaf or hard of hearing unless the videos include closed captions.
-In addition to those with hearing loss, captions also make content more accessible to learners of English as a second language and assist those with learning disabilities and neurological disorders.
+Without captions, videos for corporate events, live or prerecorded, are not accessible to people who are deaf or hard of hearing.
+Captions for virtual events also make content more accessible to learners of English as a second language and assist those with learning disabilities and neurological disorders.

 Search Engine Optimization

 SEO is important because it helps content to rank higher in search engines and drives more traffic to your content and website.
 With videos, however, SEO gets a little more tricky since search engine bots can’t watch videos.
-They can index text, though, and that’s where captions come in.
+They can index text, though.
+That’s where captions come in.

 Captions provide a text version of your video so search engine bots can crawl and adequately index the video content.
-Let’s say you’ve recorded valuable and informative conference presentations and those recordings now live on your website for the public to view at their convenience.
+Let’s say you’ve recorded valuable and informative conference presentations and those recordings now live on your website for the public to view.
 With captions, those video recordings will rise in search engine ranks, receive more views, and bring in more organic traffic to your site.

 Focus and Engagement